Florida Out-of-State Corporation Registration

 In Florida, corporations that are conducting for-profit business are subject to the Florida Corporate Income Tax.
 The tax amount is determined using the corporation’s federal taxable income and Florida-specific adjustments.
 According to the Florida Department of Revenue, “A corporation doing business outside Florida may apportion its total income.
 Adjusted federal income is usually apportioned in Florida using a three-factor formula.
 The formula is a weighted average, designating 25% each to factors for property and payroll, and 50% to sales.”

 As always, taxes can be confusing.
-It’s likely that if you are operating a corporation in more than one state, you already have a professional enlisted to help you make sense of it all.
+It’s likely that if you are operating a corporation in more than one state, you already have a professional enlisted to help you make sense of it all—but if you don’t, get one.

 Keep in mind that if you submit your tax filing late, you will accrue a penalty of 10% of any unpaid tax for each 30 days.
 This amount will continue to increase up to 50% of total unpaid tax if you do not submit payment.